FXinnovation/fx-terraform-module-azurerm-diagnostics-logging/README.md

 ## Usage

-This module is used to deploy multiple resources (storage account, event hub and log analytics workspace) that will be used for the gathering of diagnostic informations and logging.
+This module is used to deploy multiple resources (storage account,log analytics workspace) that will be used for the gathering of diagnostic informations and logging.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements